-This hot cross brioche braid is a buttery yet light, yeasted bread that tastes best warm with a generous spread of butter.
+This hot cross brioche braid, aka Hefezopf, is a buttery yet light, yeasted bread that tastes best warm with a generous spread of butter.
 Traditional hot cross bun spices are included in this easy recipe for a fragrant addition to your Easter brunch table.

 Why are hot cross buns & brioche associated with Easter?

 Brioche, also called Easter bread, is enjoyed in several European countries on Easter Sunday.
 Hot cross buns however are an old English tradition.
 They are traditionally eaten on Good Friday as a symbol of this significant day in the Christian faith when Jesus was crucified.

 Hot cross brioche braid, the best of both